-Those with a passion for working with young children are encouraged to pursue a Master of Science in Child Development.
+Those with a passion for working with young children are encouraged to pursue a Master of Science in Child and Adolescent Development.
 Students increase their understanding of the physical, intellectual, and emotional development of children, while developing capabilities to assume leadership roles in all phases of the child development field.

 Each course in the program is offered both on campus (in face-to-face format) and online.
 Both delivery modes are identical in content and rigor and are offered on the semester schedule.
 Students enrolled in the program have the option of taking face-to-face courses, online courses, or a combination of the two.